 It is also illegal in New Jersey to possess drug paraphernalia.
 Drug paraphernalia possession is charged as a disorderly person offense, which carries a potential sentence of up to six months in jail and a fine of several hundred dollars.

 New Jersey law also outlaws manufacturing, distribution, and possession with intent to distribute with respect to controlled substances.
-In New Jersey, manufacturing, trafficking, or selling narcotics and other illegal controlled substances constitutes a very serious crime.
-These offenses are often charged as second- and first-degree crimes, which can result in imprisonment for up to a decade or two, along with mandatory minimum periods of incarceration.
-A court can also impose hefty fines for convictions for manufacturing and distribution of drugs.
+In New Jersey, manufacturing, trafficking, or selling narcotics and other illegal controlled substances constitute a very serious crime.
+These offenses are often charged as second and first degree crimes, which can result in imprisonment for up to a decade or two, along with mandatory minimum periods of incarceration.
+A court can also impose hefty fines for convictions for the manufacturing and distribution of drugs.

 You don’t have to let an arrest for a drug crime ruin the rest of your life.
-Camili Law, LLC is ready to fight on your behalf to pursue the best possible outcome to your case, including by:
+Camili & Capo, PA is ready to fight on your behalf to pursue the best possible outcome to your case, including by:

 When your rights and freedom are on the line, turn to an experienced and battle-tested Paterson drug charges lawyer who will work as hard as necessary to ensure you have the best possible defense to your drug offenses charges and anything that police or prosecutors may throw at your in your case.

 If you’ve been charged with drug offenses, you may be facing serious consequences in the event of a conviction.
 Don’t leave your freedom and future to chance.
-Contact or call Camili Law, LLC for a free, confidential consultation with knowledgeable Paterson drug charges lawyer Krenar Camili, Esq. to learn more about your legal rights and options for defending yourself against these charges.
+Contact or call Camili & Capo, PA for a free, confidential consultation with a knowledgeable Paterson drug charges lawyer to learn more about your legal rights and options for defending yourself against these charges.

 Possession of even a small amount of narcotics can carry a significant penalty, including up to five years in prison and a fine of up to $25,000.
 However, if you have no prior criminal history and have not been charged with a violent crime in addition to your drug possession charges, you may be eligible for entry into New Jersey’s drug court program, which is designed to help treat non-violent offenders with substance abuse addictions so that they can live productive, law-abiding lives.
 Successfully completing a drug court program may allow you to avoid incarceration for a drug possession charge.